Facts and Figures

 Recognised across Europe, the EU Ecolabel is a label of environmental excellence that is awarded to products and services meeting high environmental standards throughout their life-cycle: from raw material extraction, to production, distribution and disposal.

-There are currently twenty-nine different product groups covering a wide range of categories, from rinse-off cosmetics to cleaning products, from home and garden to clothing and paper products, and from household appliances to tourist accommodation services.
+There are currently twenty-seven different product groups covering a wide range of categories, from cleaning products to cleaning services, from home and garden to clothing and paper products, and from rinse-off cosmetics to tourist accommodation services.

 Specificities on the reporting periods